 Coast Guard helicopter airlifts man from cruise ship

 ELIZABETH CITY, N.C.
-(AP) — The U.S. Coast Guard has airlifted a man from a cruise ship that was off the coast of North Carolina.
+(AP) — The U.S. Coast Guard has airlifted a man from a cruise ship off the coast of North Carolina.

 View Comments